npm package discovery and stats viewer.

 In-place Includes in Prompt Files

-It's quite a common requirement to mention a standard set of rules in all prompt files; such as mentioning coding convetions for a project.
+It's quite a common requirement to mention a standard set of rules in all prompt files; such as mentioning coding conventions for a project.
 The include directive (codespin:include:<path>) let's you write common rules in a file, and include them in prompts as needed.

-For example, if you had a ./conventions.txt file:
+For example, if you had a conventions.txt file:

 - Use snake_case for variables